idiap/facereclib/docs/contribute.rst

 Adding tests
 ------------
 To make sure that your peace of code it working properly, you should add a test case for your class.
-The |project|, as well as Bob_ rely on `nose tests <http://pypi.python.org/pypi/nose>`_ to run the unit tests.
+The |project|, as well as Bob_, rely on `nose tests <http://pypi.python.org/pypi/nose>`_ to run the unit tests.
 To implement a unit test for your contribution, you simply can create a python file with a name containing 'test' in your package.
 In the |project|, these files are located in `facereclib/tests/ <file:../facereclib/tests>`_.

 In the test file, please write a test class that derives from ``unittest.TestCase``.
 Any function name containing the string ``test`` will be automatically found and executed when running ``bin/nosetests``.
-In your test function, please assure that all aspects of your contribution are thoroughly tested and that all test cases pass the tests.
+In your test function, please assure that all aspects of your contribution are thoroughly tested and that all test cases pass.
 Also remember that your tests need to run on different machines with various operating systems, so don't test floating point values for equality.